BAkinmarin/filmreview/README.md

 As a super user, I want to be able to create film review posts using a user-friendly interface.

+As a site owner, I want to be able to convey my passion for films and plots through my Blogsite.

 As a super user, I want to be able to monitor user comments with full Create, Read, Update, and Delete (CRUD) functionality.

+As a site owner, I want to be able to interact and connect with users, producing relevant content by accepting requests for films to review.

 ## [Scope](scope)
 The blog should have a navigation menu that is consistent across all pages and devices.